-On 27 December 2012, draft legislation substantially modifying the Belgian Act on the Protection of Economic Competition of 2006 (APEC) was tabled in Parliament.
-After months of discussions, on 3 April 2013, the Parliament adopted an act inserting a new Chapter IV entitled ‘Protection of Competition’ and a new Chapter V entitled ‘Competition and Price Evolution’ into the Belgian Code of Economic Law (BCEL).
+The current competition regime in Belgium is based on two acts, adopted by the Belgian Parliament on 3 April 2013, which inserted a new Chapter IV entitled 'Protection of Competition' and a new Chapter V entitled 'Competition and Price Evolution' into the Belgian Code of Economic Law (BCEL).
 On 6 September 2013, the BCEL entered into force.
-This replaced the previous APEC.

-The most important change introduced by the BCEL relates to the composition of the Belgian Competition Authority (BCA).
-As from the entry into force of the BCEL, the BCA consists of four distinct components:
+Following the entry into force of the BCEL, the Belgian Competition Authority (BCA) consists of four distinct components: